Dayne St. Clair

 Dayne Tristan St. Clair (born May 9, 1997) is a Canadian professional soccer player who plays as a goalkeeper for Major League Soccer club Minnesota United and the Canada national team.

 Prior to playing for Minnesota United, St. Clair was a two-year starter for the Maryland Terrapins men's soccer program.
 With Maryland, he was the starting goalkeeper for their national championship run, where he earned the NCAA Division I Men's Soccer Tournament Most Outstanding Player for the best defensive soccer player in the national tournament.

 Prior to playing college soccer for the University of Maryland, St. Clair played youth soccer for Vaughan SC and helped the Azzuri win a League1 Ontario title.
 St. Clair also played high school soccer for Notre Dame Catholic Secondary School.
 St. Clair also appeared for the Canada men's national under-18 soccer team.

 Early life

-Born to a Trinidadian father and Scottish Canadian mother, he began playing soccer at age three with the Epiphany Church Soccer League, before joining North Scarborough SC at age 4.
+Born in Pickering, Ontario to a Trinidadian father (Seattle Sounders FC) and Scottish Canadian mother, he began playing soccer at age three with the Epiphany Church Soccer League, before joining North Scarborough SC at age 4.
 He also played with Pickering SC, Ajax SC, and Vaughan Azzurri.